 - Vegan chocolate bars and marshmallows are hard to find.

 - If you’re gluten-free, there are few options for graham crackers.

 - You don't always have a campfire to make them.

-Rich and creamy vegan chocolate pie filling layered between a graham cracker crust and fluffy marshmallow topping!
+Rich and creamy vegan chocolate pie filling layered between a graham cracker crust and fluffy marshmallow topping made from vegan meringue!
 You can even “toast” the top with a culinary torch (crème Brûlée torch) for an authentic s’mores taste!

 🥧 How do I make this pie?

 Start by making a graham cracker crust.
-You can use a pre-made one (most are vegan) or make your own by following directions on the graham cracker box and substituting vegan margarine or my vegan butter for butter.
+You can use a pre-made one (most are vegan) or make your own by following the directions on the graham cracker box and substituting vegan margarine or my vegan butter for butter.

 Since my family is gluten-free, I make a homemade gluten-free graham cracker crust out of gluten-free oats, coconut sugar, and some coconut oil to hold it together!